 My Way of Working

-Pluralistic Counselling is based on an understanding that ‘different clients need different things at different points in time'.
-It treats every person as a whole, tailoring counselling techniques to their individual preferences and personal circumstances.
+Pluralistic counselling is based on an understanding that ‘different clients need different things at different points in time'.
+It treats every person holistically, tailoring counselling techniques to their individual preferences and personal circumstances.

 Short or Long Term

 I work with clients on a short-term (suggested minimum of 3 sessions) or longer term basis, depending on the level of support required.
 This is discussed during the first appointment.